sedadenboer/IMDb-scraper/README.md

 # Scraping

-This project contains a few Python files from the data scraping assignment of the programming minor at UvA.
+This project contains a few Python files from the data scraping assignment from the programming minor at UvA.
 In these files we're scraping the IMDb website with the top movies from 1930-2020.
 Eventually there will be different modifications and analyses of the data.

 ## The files and their purpose
 - helpers.py: premade helper file from assignment